Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

 - Climbing over difficult surfaces.

-She’s pretty good at those, especially stealth, but doesn’t seem to have B&E skills such as lockpicking or security systems expertise.
+She’s pretty good at those, especially stealth.
+However, she doesn’t seem to have B&E skills such as lockpicking or security systems expertise.

-Yukio also evidenced immunity to some specific toxins used by ninja assassins.
+Yukio also evidenced immunity to specific toxins used by ninja assassins.

-What she does use is her arsenal of throwing blades – shuriken, bo-shaken, numerous types of throwing knives, etc..
+What she does use is her arsenal of throwing blades – shuriken, bo-shaken, throwing knives, etc..
 These are usually hurled in volleys.
 When expecting to face Hand footsoldiers or similar opponents, she will sometimes get a katana from her stash.

-She will normally have a trendy keitai , of course.
+She will have a trendy keitai , of course.

-Though the game stats partially take these achievements into account, they are toned down since :
+Though our game stats partially take these achievements into account, they are toned down since :

 - 1982 Wolverine was still being defined.
 He also was less powerful than he would eventually become.